 "Protecting yourself from mosquitoes at this time of year is particularly important.”

-On average in each year over the past decade about 430 people have been diagnosed with either virus while living in the region.
+On average, in each year during the past decade about 430 people have been diagnosed with either virus while living in the region.

 To avoid being bitten by mosquitoes, when outside cover up as much as possible with light-coloured, loose-fitting clothing and covered footwear.

 Use an effective repellent on all exposed skin and reapply within a few hours as protection wears off with perspiration.